 November 1: For companies with a safe harbor plan already in place, November 1st represents the last date a business can change the structure of a safe harbor plan.
 Regulators stipulate the November 1 deadline date for plan changes so notices can be transmitted to employees by December 1, giving them time to prepare for the next calendar year.

-December 1: By this date, all companies — whether they’re rolling out a brand new safe harbor plan or are administering an existing one — must issue a formal notice to employees that a safe harbor 401k will be offered to company staffers.
+December 1: By this date, all companies — whether they’re rolling out a brand new safe harbor plan or are administering an existing one — must issue a formal notice to employees that a safe harbor 401(k) will be offered to company staffers.

-January 1: The date that all safe harbor 401k plans are activated.
+January 1: The date that all safe harbor 401(k) plans are activated.

-For companies that currently have no 401k plan at all, they can roll out either a traditional 401k plan or a safe harbor 401k plan at any point in the year, for that calendar year.
+For companies that currently have no 401(k) plan at all, they can roll out either a traditional 401(k) plan or a safe harbor 401(k) plan at any point in the year, for that calendar year.

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-Advisory services are offered through SoFi Wealth, LLC an SEC-registered Investment adviser.
+Advisory services are offered through SoFi Wealth LLC, an SEC-registered investment adviser.
 Information about SoFi Wealth’s advisory operations, services, and fees is set forth in SoFi Wealth’s current Form ADV Part 2 (Brochure), a copy of which is available upon request and at adviserinfo.sec.gov .